 - Least-Cost Formulation and Blending- INL researchers achieved a 46% reduction in grower payment, an 18% reduction in harvest and collection costs, and a 94% reduction in dockage costs using this method.

-Additionally, a paper recently published in the scientific journal Applied Energy says it’s feasible that about 45% of Idaho’s dairy manure could be used to produce biogas in biomethane plants.
+Additionally, a 2018 paper published in the scientific journal Applied Energy says it’s feasible that about 45% of Idaho’s dairy manure could be used to produce biogas [renewable natural gas] in biomethane plants .

 - Bioenergy Technology Office (BETO)